 NOTE: We are suggesting four individual seams in order to make sure the top edge with the twill tape is as clean as possible.
 If you feel confident about your precision, you can certainly simply stitch around the perimeter with one continuous seam, pivoting at the corners and locking the seam at either side of the turn gap.

 - Trim all the corners and turn right side out through the side opening.
 Gently push out all the corners so they are nice and sharp.
-A long blunt tool works well for this, such as a knitting needle or chopstick.
+A long blunt tool works well for this, such as a knitting needle, chopstick or point turner.

 - Press flat.